 OCD as Evolution

-How the brain is structured and functions may have to do with the theory posed by evolutionary psychologists that humans actually developed OCD behaviors as a survival mechanism.
+How the brain is structured and functions may have to do with the theory posed by evolutionary psychologists that humans developed OCD behaviors as a survival mechanism.
 OCD type behaviors such as compulsive cleanliness and sensitivity to environmental irregularities may have provided early humans with evolutionary advantages.
 Evolutionary psychologists contend that people with OCD are simply people who inherit more of these behavioral brain traits than others.

 Even if OCD behaviors were developed to help humans thrive and evolve as a species, individuals with this disorder will assert that OCD as a disorder does not help them personally to thrive or evolve, but instead keeps them stuck in their routines.
 Escaping OCD primarily involves getting your brain the help it needs, whether through therapy, medication, or healthy lifestyle choices that can affect the way your brain works for the better.